-25. Additional requirement of FT ARM (based on FReM requirement) Board/council of governors n/a The annual report should disclose details of company directorships or other material interests in companies held by governors and/ or directors where those companies or related parties are likely to do business, or are possibly seeking to do business, with the NHS Foundation Trust.
+Additional requirement of FT ARM (based on FReM requirement) Board/council of governors n/a The annual report should disclose details of company directorships or other material interests in companies held by governors and/or directors where those companies or related parties are likely to do business, or are possibly seeking to do business, with the NHS Foundation Trust.
 As each NHS foundation trust must have registers of governors' and directors' interests which are available to the public, an alternative disclosure is for the annual report to simply state how members of the public can gain access to the registers instead of listing all the interests in the annual report.
-See also ARM paragraph 2.22 as directors' report requirement. ----- -- ------------------------------- ----- ---

-A register of directors' and governors' interest is kept by the Trust and is available on the Trust's public website and may also be requested from the deputy company secretary.
+See also ARM paragraph 2.22 as directors' report requirement. er of directors' and go deputy company secr t by the Trust ar nd is available on the Trust's public website and may also be requested 26.
+6: Comply or explain Board A.1.4 The board should ensure that adequate systems and processes are maintained to measure and monitor the NHS Foundation Trust's effectiveness, efficiency and economy as well as the quality of its healthcare delivery.
+Complia nt. · · · · · Complia 27. nt.
+6: Comply or explain Board A.1.5 · · · · · - 6: Comply or explain Board A.1.5 economy as well as the quality of its healthcare delivery.
+The board should ensure that relevant metrics, measures, milestones and accountabilities are developed and agreed so as to understand and assess